Activating Azure Rights Management

 Configuring onboarding controls for a phased deployment

-If you don’t want all users to be able to protect files immediately by using Azure Rights Management, you can configure user onboarding controls by using the Set-AadrmOnboardingControlPolicy Windows PowerShell command.
+If you don’t want all users to be able to protect files immediately by using Azure Rights Management, you can configure user onboarding controls by using the Set-AadrmOnboardingControlPolicy PowerShell command.
 You can run this command before or after you activate the Azure Rights Management service.

-To use this command, you must have at least version 184.108.40.206 of the Azure Rights Management Windows PowerShell module.
+To use this command, you must have at least version 184.108.40.206 of the Azure Rights Management PowerShell module.

 To check the version you have installed, run: (Get-Module aadrm –ListAvailable).Version